orisi/oracle/README.md

-# ZenOracles - docker build of Orisi Oracles
+# ZenOracles - Dockerized Orisi Oracles

 This project exists because running Oracles should be easy:
 * There must a simple and fast way to use it on every possible hardware or IAAS platform.